moorepants/dissertation/davisbicycle.rst

 `<http://www.archive.org/details/BicycleSteerTorqueExperiment01>`_ .

 The primary goal was to determine the maximum torques we will see for the types of maneuvers we are interested in.
-The histogram, :ref:`Figure 19
-<figTwrenchTorqueHistogram>`, shows that we never recorded any torques higher
-than 5 Nm and table :ref:`Table 3 <tabTorqueManeuver>` gives the maximum and minimum torques for each maneuver. :ref:`Figure 20 <figTwrenchTorqueSpeed>` shows all of the recorded torques as a function of speed.
+The histogram, :ref:`Figure 11.19<figTwrenchTorqueHistogram>`, shows that we never recorded any torques higher than 5 Nm and table :ref:`Table 11.3<tabTorqueManeuver>` gives the maximum and minimum torques for each maneuver. :ref:`Figure 11.20<figTwrenchTorqueSpeed>` shows all of the recorded torques as a function of speed.
 There may be an underlying dependency on speed, i.e. that the maximum torques decrease as speed decreases.

 .. _figTwrenchTorqueHistogram: